luy1021/Algorithm_Test/README.md

 ```
 <!-- Myopic File -->
 #### Myopic File
-In the MyOPic file, we divide the products according to the product category.
-Taking the code file "PI110. m" as an example, we first input the correlation coefficient required by the model.
+In the myopic file, we divide the products according to the product category.
+Taking the code file "pi110.m" as an example, we first input the correlation coefficient required by the model.
 ```
 a1=1.15;a2=1.16;a3=1.12;b1=0.16;b2=0.25;b3=0.29;D1=2.06;D2=2.03;D3=2.03;r1=0.67;r2=0.78;r3=0.69;C1=9.99;C2=10.01;C3=10.00;
 x1=0;x2=0;x3=0;t=1;
 ```
-After that, the market share is established as the decision variable and the single-period profit maximization is taken as the goal.
+After that, the market share is established as the decision variable and the single period profit maximization is taken as the goal.
 The code is as follows:
 ```
 syms q1 q2 q3
 eq1=a1+r1*log(C1*x1+D1)-log(q1)-1+log(1-q1-q2-q3)-(b1/(1-q1-q2-q3))*(q1/b1+q2/b2+q3/b3);